bfigueroa99/juggernout/README.md

-This app is to learn ablut Next.js.
+This app is to learn about Next.js.
 I going to study javascript and Next.js step by step.